campusrover/fiducial_pick_and_place/README.md

 This project has a robotic arm (the Interbotix PX-100) pick up a cargo, and place it in a drop-off zone.
-Both the cargo and the drop-off zone are marked and detected with fiducials.
+Both the cargo and the drop-off zone are marked by, and detected with, fiducials.

 ---
 ## Table of Contents